llopalexx/Fortnite-aimbot-aimassist-external-softaim-by-panolas/README.md

 😋Highly customizable, custom aimkey,smoothness, fov rectangle, legit-looking, fun to use and easy and fast setup!😋

 🥳Many costumers have placed in tournaments because of their improved aim!
-Get yours today!🥳 .
+Get yours today!🥳
-.
-.
-.
-.
-.
-.
-.
-**FAIR USE**

-Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.